Tivler/soundclout/README.md

 ### `npm run dev`

-The React application will run on port 3000 and the server port 3001.
+The React application will run on port 3000 and the server port 4000.

+## Soundclout Database

+When you clone down this repo navigate to the server folder and copy the contents inside of Schema.txt and paste into your MySQL Workbench or whatever tool you use.